-Trial characteristics will be reported in tabular form, information will include patient numbers, period of recruitment, treatment details, and histological response to chemotherapy.
+Trial characteristics will be reported in tabular form, information will include patient numbers, period of recruitment, and treatment details.

 Type of chemotherapy

 It is not practical to look at groups of trials using only exactly the same regimens, nor is it appropriate or sensible to look overall at all trials.
 We therefore plan to split trials into broad groupings according to the type of chemotherapy used.
 This will build on the groupings used in the 1995 meta-analysis, which revealed that old trials using long-term oral alkylating agents had a detrimental effect whereas trials using modern regimens showed a beneficial effect platinum + vinca alkaloid / etoposide platinum + anti-metabolic agent (e.g. tegafur, uft) platinum + taxane other platinum regimen